Olli69/powerguru/README.md

      RPi UART_RXD  --------   TX    MAX3485    ---D1----    Carlo Gavazzi EM340 (leave to an electrician!)
      RPi GPIO17    --------   RE               ---GND---
      RPi GPIO27    --------   DE
 Please note that the pin ids were taken from the web https://www.industrialshields.com/blog/arduino-industrial-1/post/how-to-communicate-raspberry-pi-3-b-with-a-max485-module-137 , not the real system.
-Should be the same, not not verified during documentation.
+Should be the same, but was not verified during documentation.